 More About The Oxford Exam Excellence Book

 Oxford Exam Excellence is an intensive training course to prepare for secondary school exams.
-There are 12 units which provide practice and exam tasks in Reading, Listening, Use of English, Writing and Speaking.
+There are 12 units that provide practice and exam tasks in Reading, Listening, Use of English, Writing, and Speaking.

-All of these skills are practised at Bl level (of the Common European Framework), and each unit also contains extra practice of all skills for students who want to take an exam at a higher level (B2/C1).
+All of these skills are practiced at the Bl level (of the Common European Framework), and each unit also contains the extra practice of all skills for students who want to take an exam at a higher level (B2/C1).

-Each unit is organised around a central topic, which is then explored from a variety of different viewpoints.
-The book also has a reference section with a Writing Bank, a Speaking Bank and a Word Bank.
+Each unit is organized around a central topic, which is then explored from a variety of different viewpoints.
+The book also has a reference section with a Writing Bank, a Speaking Bank, and a Word Bank.